Chechen genocide

-The Chechen genocide refers to the mass casualties carried out on the Chechen people during the various stages of the Russia-Chechnya conflict in the second half of the 18th and early 21st centuries.
-The term has no legal effect, although the European Parliament has recognized the 1944 forced deportation of Chechens, which killed an estimated 1/3-1/2 of the total Chechen population, as an act of genocide.The Ukrainian Rada has also condemned Russia's genocide of the Chechen people.
+The Chechen genocide refers to the mass casualties suffered by the Chechen people since the beginning of the Chechen–Russian conflict in the 18th century.
+The term has no legal effect, although the European Parliament recognized the 1944 forced deportation of the Chechens, which killed around a third of the total Chechen population, as an act of genocide in 2004.
+Similarly, in 2022, the Verkhovna Rada of Ukraine condemned the "genocide of the Chechen people" by Russia during the First Chechen War and the Second Chechen War.